 The penalties for a felony conviction in Florida can be severe, including the loss of the right to vote, own a firearm, enlist in the military, hold many jobs, secure housing, and more.
 In almost every case, retaining a skilled Florida Felony Attorney, with experience representing defendants accused of felony crimes in the state of Florida, is necessary to avoid the most serious felony penalties.

-If you are facing felony charges in Florida, Kontos Law can help.
+If you are facing felony charges in Florida, criminal defense attorney James Kontos can help.
 Contact us today for your confidential consultation.
 We will evaluate your case with you, go over the possible penalties to the charges and develop a defense strategy for obtaining the best possible outcome.

 The first step in understanding the felony charges you potential face is decoding Florida’s felony class system.
 In short, all felonies in the state fall into one of four categories: third degree, second degree, first degree, or life or capital felonies.